Project-MONAI/monai-deploy-informatics-gateway/docs/setup/cli.md

 ## Help & Logging

-The verbose switch `-v` and the help switch `-h` are available for all commands.
+The verbose switch `-v` and help switch `-h` are available for all commands.

-For example:
+The following command gets help for the `aet add` command:

 ```bash
 > mig-cli aet add -h